 Just like describing the root symptoms of a computer problem, defining the needs and goals of your organization in a website project will save time, reduce frustration, and vastly improve the project’s result.
 As I wrap this up, I want to take one more step back to get a bird’s-eye view of collaboration and how discussing needs can lead to better results.

 When I’ve found myself in a discussion debating the merits of two mutually-exclusive products—”I WANT A RED BUTTON!”
-“I WANT A MAROON BUTTON!”—I try to recognize it as a case of “positional bargaining.”7 When arguing over positions—red vs. maroon, sliders vs. videos, highways vs. trains—people get more attached to their position rather than the problem that everyone in the room wants to solve together.
+“I WANT A MAROON BUTTON!”—I try to recognize it as a case of “positional bargaining.” ((This is the opposite of “mutual gains bargaining,” both of which I encountered during mediation training and conflict resolution courses in college.))
+When arguing over positions—red vs. maroon, sliders vs. videos, highways vs. trains—people get more attached to their position rather than the problem that everyone in the room wants to solve together.